Contact Us for a Free Consultation (213) 542-0979

 How hit and run cases are investigated in Los Angeles

-If it's only property damage, usually that case will get assigned to a detective who has jurisdiction over a particular location.
-Once the detective gets around to it, they'll probably send a letter out to the individual that was supposedly involved in it depending on what evidence they have, and then they will try to contact that person and see if they can get them to admit that they were involved in a hit-and-run accident.
+If it's only property damage, usually, that case will get assigned to a detective who has jurisdiction over a particular location.
+Once the detective gets around to it, they'll probably send a letter out to the individual who was supposedly involved in it, depending on what evidence they have.
+Then, they will try to contact that person and see if they can get them to admit that they were involved in a hit-and-run accident.

-One of their biggest techniques as far as hit-and-run cases go involving property damage or otherwise, is if the person leaves their vehicle at the scene, the police will impound that vehicle and they will put a hold on the vehicle so that the individual cannot get the vehicle out until they talked to the particular police officer, so that makes it very difficult because now the person's vehicle is trapped in an impound lot with an evidence hold on it and now you can't get it.
+One of their biggest techniques, as far as hit-and-run cases go involving property damage or otherwise, is if the person leaves their vehicle at the scene, the police will impound that vehicle.
+They will put a hold on the vehicle so that the individual cannot get the vehicle out until they talk to the particular police officer; that makes it very difficult because now the person's vehicle is trapped in an impound lot with an evidence hold on it and now you can't get it.

-A lot of times people don't own their own vehicles and you don't want to just leave it there anyway, so you'd be paying money for a vehicle that you can't get out of the storage impound.
-So, in that scenario what you should do is hire an attorney, let the attorney deal with the police officer in figuring out how to get your vehicle out.
+A lot of times, people don't own their vehicles, and you don't want just to leave it there anyway, so you'd be paying money for a vehicle that you can't get out of the storage impound.
+So, in that scenario, what you should do is hire an attorney and let the attorney deal with the police officer in figuring out how to get your vehicle out.

-Other times, I've actually given the statement for the client.
+Other times, I've actually stated the client.
 I will talk to them.
 I will type up the statement and give it to the police officer so we can get the car out and then other times, I have just told them we're not going to make any statements.
-Just let us know when the car is available when you're done with your evidence hold on it so we can get it out.
+Just let us know when the car is available.
+When you're done with your evidence, hold on to it so we can get it out.

 Depends on Severity of the Accident

 The step-by-step on hit-and-run accidents, as you can see, kind of depends on how severe the accident was – whether a misdemeanor or felony – if somebody was hurt, and obviously the jurisdiction as well and how busy that jurisdiction is.
-The consequences of a hit and run can be severe.
+The consequences of a hit and run can be severe, including potential jail time, hefty fines, and a criminal record.

 Related Content: